Friezer-85/cas-oauth-laravel/README.md

 <br /><ins>**Requirements :**</ins>

+* Install a basic webserver environment, with PHP 8.1
 * Install the package using `composer require friezer-85/cas-oauth-laravel` and install your Socialite's driver.
 BOOM!
 You're ready to go.
+* Or clone this repo and install the packages using `composer install`
 * Create a service in the `config/services.php` file, like this :
 ```php
 return [